Introducing PrimeReact v11-alpha 🎉Discover Now

 Lazy#

-lazy: true skips the client-side tree walk; filteredNodes is returned as-is. onLazyLoad fires with the current rules plus the active filterMode — pass both to your backend so it honours the same branch-matching semantics.
+With lazy: true the client-side walk is skipped and filteredNodes is returned untouched. onLazyLoad fires with the current rules and the active filterMode; forward both so your backend can apply the same branch logic.

 useTreeFilter({